-5.3 What are the reporting requirements in relation to Alternative Investment Funds or their managers?
+5.3 What are the reporting requirements to investors or regulators in relation to Alternative Investment Funds or their managers?

 An Investment Manager and an Article 63 business operator (i.e., a sponsor (e.g. general partner) of a CIS) are, in principle, required to provide investors with a management report describing certain matters such as status of assets of the Alternative Investment Fund periodically pursuant to the FIEA or the ITICA depending on the types of Alternative Investment Funds.